dvln/out/README.md

 Quick note: by Verbose level output it is meant that the Verbose level and all higher levels (higher numbers in the list above) will be shown, ie: Verbose, Print, Note, Issue, Error, Fatal.
-If I set the level to Note then only Note, Issue, Error and Fatal messages would be displayed to that target.
+If one sets the level to Note then only Note, Issue, Error and Fatal messages would be displayed to that target.

 One should call any threshold setup (and log file setup and such) early in